Sitecore-Hackathon/2025-Pizza-Energy-Coders/README.md

 ## Description

-In Sitecore content management, one of the most tedious and repetitive tasks for editors is manually importing data from external documents.
-Typically, when the team receives information in formats like Google Docs or Google Sheets, they must manually copy and paste the content, define the structure, create templates, and then generate items in Sitecore one by one.
+One of the most time-consuming and repetitive tasks for content editors is manually importing data from external sources.

+When they get content in files like Google Docs or Google Sheets they have to Define the structure manually, Create the necessary templates and Manually create each Sitecore item one by one copying and pasting the content

-To optimize this workflow, we automated the import process, allowing editors to simply enter a Google Docs or Google Sheets URL within Sitecore.
-Our system then:
+To streamline this process, we developed an automated import module, allowing editors to simply paste a Google Docs or Google Sheets URL into Sitecore.
+Our module then:

-Automatically reads the file using Google APIs.
+✅ Reads the file using Google APIs

-Identifies the data structure (field names and values).
+✅ Identifies the data structure, extracting field names and values

-Uses AI to determine the appropriate field type in Sitecore (text, number, date, etc.), Also uses AI to check if the data contains sensitive data.
+✅ Uses AI to set the appropriate fieldtypes for the templates.

+✅ Detects sensitive data, such as personal information like email address

-Generates a Sitecore template dynamically based on the extracted data.
+✅ Dynamically generates templates based on the extracted content

-Creates Sitecore items using the content from the file.
+✅ And Creates Sitecore items instantly

-With this process, we achieve:
-A significant reduction in manual content entry time.
+What about the Impact?

+🚀 This reduces manual work – no more copy-pasting!

-Elimination of human errors in content transcription.
+🎯 Eliminates human errors in data entry

-Standardization of how data is structured and stored.
+📏 Standardizes content structure, ensuring consistency

-A seamless workflow that lets editors focus on content quality rather than manual data entry.
+💡 Empowers editors to focus on content quality rather than tedious tasks

-This automation transforms the way content editors work in Sitecore, making the process faster, more accurate, and highly efficient.
+This automation transforms the way content is managed in Sitecore, making the process faster, more accurate, and highly efficient.

-⟹ Creates items/templates from an online document (Google Docs/ Google Spreadsheet)

 > This module requires Sitecore 10.4, Open AI API Key and Google Cloud.